risgk/digital-synth-pra32-u/README-PRA32-U-with-Panel.md

     - Read Operations
         - Read Program 1-7, 8-15, Read Panel Prms, Init Panel Prms
             - Change the value from 0-63 [Rdy] to 64-127 [Exe]
-- KNOWN ISSUE: An OLED display refresh is slow when switching pages
 - NOTE: UART MIDI control is recommended to prevent ADCs from being affected by USB MIDI communication noise
 - NOTE: Specifications may change significantly in the future to read from the flash